Degree Program Instructional Delivery (Full-Time/Part-Time Faculty)

 In unforeseen circumstances, such as when a full-time faculty member vacates a position with short notice, the institution strives to keep students on track toward program completion and may offer courses temporarily (no more than one academic year) with appropriately credentialed part-time faculty at a rate higher than the normal guideline.

 Instructional delivery by full-time faculty in accordance with this policy is reviewed annually and exceptions are documented and filed with the Office of Institutional Research and Effectiveness.
-The policy is reviewed periodically and revisions are made as necessary.
+This policy aligns with the SACSCOC Principles of Accreditation Standards 6.1 and 6.2.b regarding full-time faculty.